Telehealth consultation apps and virtual services

 Cons (✘)

 • Care may be disjointed.
-Doctors might not have all of a patient’s health information, which can make it harder to make the best decisions.
-This can cause problems if they don’t connect with the patient’s regular doctor to keep care updated.
+Doctors might not have all of your health information, which can make it harder to make the best decisions.
+This can cause problems if they don’t connect with your regular doctor to keep care updated.

-• Needs a reliable internet connection and basic skills to use digital devices, which can leave out certain groups like the elderly, low-income individuals, or people living in rural areas.
+• Needs a reliable internet connection and basic skills to use digital devices, which means certain groups like the elderly, low-income individuals, or people living in rural areas may not be able to use the service.

-• Services may cost more to encourage use of regular GPs first, making it less affordable for some.
+• Telehealth services may cost more to encourage use of regular GPs first, making it less affordable for some.

 Disclaimer: The NZ Health App Library is a free consumer service to help you decide whether a health app would be suitable for you.
 Our review process is independent.
 We have no relationship with the app developers or companies and no responsibility for the service they provide.
 This means that if you have an issue with one of the apps we have reviewed, you will need to contact the app developer or company directly.